-The Skomer MCZ is managed and regulated by NRW who set the Bye-laws and voluntary codes of conduct for the Reserve as well as undertaking research work.
+Although the Skomer Marine Conservation Zone (MCZ - formally a Marine Nature Reserve MNR) lies outside the Milford Haven Waterway, it is referred to here as many leisure craft often leave the Waterway on route to the island and anchor close to and within Skomer MCZ.
+MCZs are designated under the Marine and Coastal Access Act 2009 The Skomer MCZ is managed and regulated by NRW who set the Byelaws and voluntary codes of conduct for the Reserve as well as undertaking research work.
 NRW use protection zones as a management tool.
 There is a general protection zone, a near shore protection zone and an inshore protection zone surrounding Skomer and the Marloes Peninsula.
-In these zones speed limits apply and certain types of fishing are prohibited through Sea Fishery Committee Bye-laws.
-At the time of writing further possible fishing restriction areas were being proposed.
+In these zones speed limits apply and certain types of fishing are prohibited through Fishery Byelaws.
 In addition there are anchorage areas in North and South Haven.
 The area is normally marked with no-anchoring buoys and day visitor moorings are provided during the main holiday season to reduce the necessity for anchoring.
-Enforcement of the Bye-laws is carried out by NRW through patrol craft, which patrol the MCZ and hand out information leaflets on the Bye-laws.
+Enforcement of the Byelaws is carried out by NRW through patrol craft, which patrol the MCZ and hand out information leaflets on the Byelaws.